zqian50/apcsa_material/classwork/NQueens/NQueens.md

 ![image](https://github.com/novillo-cs/apcsa_material/assets/123229891/79779889-cf66-4c87-9ed5-a583af093769)

-- How would so solve this problem with recursive backtracking?
+- How would you solve this problem with recursive backtracking?
 Would you duplicate the entire board each time you make the recursive call?

 - How could you place the queens on the board making sure no queens will attach each other?

 - How can you indicate if a position on the board is safe to add a queen?

 - Write a detailed pseudocode for the methods addQueen(...) and removeQueen(...)

+- You may represent a queen with -1.
+Safe spots with 0.
+Threatened spots >= 1.

 ### Methods that could be added to your code